Compliance monitoring

 Annual Occupancy Report (AOR)

-In 2023, MOHCD will launch a new reporting system.
-The data about unit occupancy, tenant demographics, and evictions will be collected via an online reporting system.
+The Mayors’ Office of Housing and Community Development (MOHCD) will be launching a new reporting system for its non-profit, affordable rental housing portfolio.
+The data about unit occupancy, tenant demographics, and evictions (“occupancy data”) will be collected via an online reporting system.
 MOHCD will be communicating with agencies that are subject to reporting requirements about how to use this new Annual Occupancy Report (AOR) system.
-The data collected via the new AOR will no longer be collected via the AMR/AM-EZ.
-Additional information will also be posted here, as it becomes available.
+Starting with the 2021 reporting year, MOHCD ceased to collect occupancy data via the Annual Monitoring Report (AMR).

 Annual Monitoring Report